 Imagine a group of hikers setting out on a 100-mile trek through a remote forest, each taking their own path and traveling alone.
 Each carries a backpack with supplies necessary for survival such as water, food, tent, and first aid kit.
 However, a few of them also carry a survival handbook with instructions on how to survive in the wild during life-threatening situations.
 Unfortunately, this book is extremely heavy, adding 50 lbs the backpack.
 Who will arrive at the destination?

 If all goes well, hikers without the handbook will arrive safely.
-While some hikers won’t have the energy reserves to carry an extra 50 lbs and may not survive the calorie requirements, while others will Those with the handbook, of course.
+While some hikers won’t have the energy reserves to carry an extra 50 lbs. and may not survive the calorie requirements, while others will.
+Now what if the hikers encounter a life-threatening situation and need guidance - who will survive then?
+Those with the handbook, of course.
 And if one of the hikers without a book happens to meet up with someone with the handbook, they could collaborate and share the information and survive together.

 Now how does this apply to bacteria and plasmids?
 Let’s find out.